gap-system/gap/README.md

 slowing down the compilation process, or omit certain features):
 * Development headers for GMP, the GNU Multiple Precision Arithmetic Library
 * Development headers for zlib
-* Development headers for GNU readline
+* Development headers for GNU Readline

 On Ubuntu or Debian, you can install these with the following command: